NicoDumetz/NicoDumetz/README.md

 ## Notable Projects
 ### [Project 1] (https://github.com/NicoDumetz/Raycastring-Terminal-project.git)
-  High school Terminal project, Doom in CSFML Raycasting.
+  High school Terminal project, Doom in pygame Raycasting.

 ## Freelance
 I plan to launch into freelance soon.
 If you have collaboration opportunities or want to discuss projects, feel free to contact me.